 If you become sick often, especially with colds or the flu, low vitamin D levels may be a contributory factor.

-So what food contain vitamin D. Here's what you need to know.
+So what are the foods that contain vitamin D?
+Here's what you need to know:

 Vitamin D rich foods: Getting enough from your diet alone is difficult, but not impossible.

 Tuna and Salmon fish(salmon is a popular fatty fish).
 Luckily for people who do not like fish, seafood is not the only source of vitamin D, whole eggs are another good source, as well as wonderfully nutritious food.

 Mushrooms are the only plant source of vitamin D.Do you know placing any mushroom under the sun for 20 minutes will boost its vitamin D level.

 Butter: It contains a small, yet a significant amount of vitamin D.Consume butter in moderation for a healthy and balanced diet.

 Fortified food items like milk, soya, yogurt, oats, orange juice etc.